Peach Jasmine Iced Tea

 Method

-- Heat the water to 75–80°C (167–176°F), do not boil.
+- Heat the water to 75–80°C — do not boil.
+Jasmine tea’s green tea base is just as sensitive to over-extraction as standard green tea, and the floral scenting layered on top is even more delicate, so boiling water risks stripping away both at once.
 Add the jasmine tea and steep for 2–3 minutes maximum.
-Remove the tea bags or strain the leaves and let the tea cool to lukewarm.
+Remove the bags gently without squeezing, or strain the loose leaves completely.
+Let the tea cool to lukewarm.

-- While the tea is still warm, stir in 1½ tablespoons honey until fully dissolved.
+- While the tea is still warm, stir in 1½ tablespoons of honey until fully dissolved.
 Taste and add up to ½ tablespoon more only if needed.
-This should stay light and floral, not sweet.
+This should stay light and floral, not sweet — the peach purée added later will contribute its own gentle natural sweetness, so restraint at this stage keeps the final balance correct.

-- Stir 120–160 ml of the strained peach purée into the tea.
+- Stir 120–160ml of the strained peach purée into the cooled jasmine tea.
 Taste and adjust carefully — peach should support jasmine, not sit on top of it.
+Start at the lower end of the range and add more gradually, keeping jasmine’s floral character as the clearly perceptible lead.